 In the 2016 and 2020 presidential primaries, UE was one of the few national unions to defy the Democratic Party establishment and endorse Bernie Sanders, the most pro-labor candidate for president in generations.

-UE works to give new meaning to international solidarity through its "Strategic Organizing Alliance" with Mexico’s independent Authentic Labor Front (FAT).
-The first-of-its-kind cross-border approach to organizing developed out of the two organizations’ opposition to the North American Free Trade Agreement (NAFTA).
-UE understands that building international solidarity, including practical steps to improve living standards and working conditions across borders, represents the best long-term defense of members’ jobs.
+UE works to give new meaning to international solidarity through our Strategic Organizing Alliance with Mexico’s independent Authentic Labor Front (FAT), our North American Solidarity Project, launched by UE and the Canadian union Unifor in 2017, and our close relationships with unions in Japan (ZENROREN), Italy (FIOM), Quebec (CSN), and elsewhere.
+The UE-FAT Strategic Organizing Alliance, a first-of-its-kind cross-border approach to organizing, developed out of the two organizations’ opposition to the North American Free Trade Agreement (NAFTA).
+UE understands that building international solidarity, including practical steps to improve living standards and working conditions across borders, represents the best long-term defense of our members’ jobs.